Strategy

 Stage of production

-It is also about where NOT to play.
+It is also about where NOT to play. - How will we win?

 This choice is about how we will win on our chosen playing field.
-What is our competitive advantage?
+What is our competitive advantage? - What capabilities must be in place?

-Capabilities are the activities that enable our organization to bring the where-to- play, how-to-play and how-to-win choices to life.
+Capabilities are the activities that enable our organization to bring the where-to- play, how-to-play and how-to-win choices to life. - What management systems are required?

 Management systems are the processes, structures, and rules that build our capabilities and reinforce and measure our organization’s strategic choices.